Isabela Island Galapagos | Tips to travel on a budget

 Turtle Breeding Center / Galapaguera

-On Santa Cruz Island and San Cristobal you will also find turtle breeding centers, however, the one in Isabela is the most complete and is completely free.
+On Santa Cruz Island and San Cristobal you will also find turtle breeding centers, however, the one in Isabela is the most complete and its free.
 It is very close to the Poza de las Diablas, you can walk from there.

 Poza de las Diablas Lagoon